mjpoltorak/FE595Midterm/README.md

 #Function singularize(string)
     Takes in a string and will return the singular words associated with each individual token in the string.

+#Function translate(string)
+    Take in a string in English or any other language that is recognized by the Google API system underlying the function and then tranlslates that string to Spanish.